RaiyanJahangir/Mammo-Find/README.md

 python3 query_data_n_shot.py
 ```

-Check the output folder to see models' responses
+Check the output folder to see the models' responses

 ## 10) Record performance
 ### 10a) Zero-shot prompting